beartype/beartype/README.rst

 * typing.Type_.
 * typing.TypedDict_.
 * typing.ValuesView_.
+* **Subscripted builtins** (i.e., `PEP 585`_-compliant C-based type hint
+  instantiated by subscripting either a concrete builtin container class like list_ or tuple_ *or* an abstract base class (ABC) declared by the collections.abc_ or contextlib_ modules like collections.abc.Iterable_ or contextlib.AbstractContextManager_ with one or more PEP-compliant child type hints).
 * **Type variable-parametrized types** (i.e., typing_ objects subscripted by
   one or more type variables).